-- 1. The requirement to reside in a deed-restricted or resalerestricted residence for residential equity customers established in D.17-10-004 is removed for single family homes. - 2.
-The list of low-income programs that, upon proof of enrollment, can allow a customer's categorical eligibility for SGIP equity budget incentives and therefore remove more onerous income verification documentation requirements, is expanded to include CARE, FERA, and ESA. - a.
-Eligibility must be documented at the time of the reservation request form (RRF) is submitted. - b.
-Customers relying solely on CARE/FERA enrollment to demonstrate eligibility for the Equity budget must be enrolled in CARE/FERA for at least 6 months at the time the RRF is submitted. - c.
-If a customer is found to be ineligible or is disenrolled in CARE/FERA at any time prior to receiving the incentive payment, their low-income eligibility status
+- 1. The requirement to reside in a deed-restricted or resalerestricted residence for residential storage equity customers established in D.17-10-004 is removed for single family homes. - 2.
+The list of low-income programs that, upon proof of enrollment and income verification, can allow a customer's categorical eligibility for SGIP equity budget incentives, is expanded to include CARE, FERA, and ESA.